kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 able to authenticate to 3rd party EntraID services.
 This would leave us with an interface that we would either need to maintain for future hope of that pressure to exist.
 In previous cases, regulatory pressure has taken years to manifest meaning that this is a project for "the long haul".

+This means that there are many years within which Entra ID can change before that pressure yields results.

 Additionally, there are ways to deflect pressure, such as Microsoft pointing at ADDC and saying "well you can already, self host so we don't need another open spec here".